mre/mre.github.io.v2/blog/2017-image-delivery.md

 ### Tiny image thumbnails

-So I was wondering, what others are doing.
+So I was wondering, what others were doing.
 I vaguely remembered, that [Facebook uses tiny preview thumbnails in their mobile app](https://code.facebook.com/posts/991252547593574/the-technology-behind-preview-photos/).
 They extract the quantization table from the JPEG header to render the preview.
 This information is stored on the client, so it doesn't need to be downloaded every time.